TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TEMPLE, H. 37.
 Corporal, King's Colonials

 TETLEY, Henry.
 1584.
 Private.
 4th Troop, 'C' Squadron in 1918.
 Transferred as Private, Corps of Dragoons D/30978.
 (Photograph see Figure 23).
-Awarded British War and Victory Medals with Victory medal offered for sale Mar 2020 on electronic auction site.
+Awarded British War and Victory Medals with his Victory Medal offered for sale in Mar 2020 on an electronic auction site.

 THIRLWELL, Robert M. Private.
 Transferred to KEH from 3rd Dragoon Guards as Private D/18423.
 Then transferred as Private Corps of Dragoons.
 Discharged 16/01/1919.
 Entitled to British War and Victory Medals.